Eligible Partner Campuses

 To promote all aspects of the Digital Islamic Studies Curriculum (DISC ) as assigned by the internship supervisor.
 These work duties will include program promotion in the form of (but not limited to) featured lectures, classes, and related events through Big Ten Academic Alliance member institutions using social media platforms and other communications programs.
 The intern will gain applicable job skills and other benefits including but not limited to team work; time management; communication skills; enhanced writing, editing, and website management skills; higher-education administrative experience; and networking.

 Interns will receive a modest stipend for their efforts and will work remotely, being supervised by the DISC Project Coordinator at the University of Michigan.
+Interns are required to attend three content workshops lead by the DISC Project Coordinator as well as three career/networking workshops with guests relevant to the fields of distance education, Islamic studies, communications/public relations, and others.
 Through this internships, students are able to build relationships with faculty in the field of Islamic studies and will act as ambassadors for DISC and the field of Islamic Studies as a whole on their campus.
 Interns are expected to to encourage their peers to engage with the field through classes (DISC or otherwise), relevant events, student clubs, social media use, peer-to-peer networking opportunities, as well as holistic project promotion for the DISC initiative.

 - Attend one or more session of a current DISC course session during internship period.